nausicaan/bowerbird/README.md

-# WordPress Updater
+# WordPress Update Install

-Simplify the process of pulling free updates from [WordPress Packagist](https://wpackagist.org) or premium updates from a subscription, pushing them to Git and adding version tags to Satis, if applicable.
+Simplify the process of pulling free updates from [WordPress Packagist](https://repo.packagist.org) or premium updates from a subscription, then pushing them to Git and adding version tags to a private repository like Satis, if needed.

 ## Prerequisites